 Fuller had the five bells in the church's tower recast and a new treble added.
 The inscription reads: "The five bells recast and a new treble added at the expense of John Fuller Esq, late member for this county .
 Anno Domini 1815.
 In honour of the illustrious Duke of Wellington, his last six victories are here recorded".

-The recast bells were given the names of Wellington's five battles in the Peninsular War:
+The recast bells were given the names of five of Wellington's battles in the Peninsular War:

 Tallavera July 27- 28, 1809